Tooronga Family Dentistry in Glen Iris

 Gum disease symptoms for most of us will start to show in our thirties.
 But if oral hygiene is not up to standards most of us will have some form of gum disease earlier in life since gum disease can start at any time or any age.
 There are young adults at the age of 12 or 13 that can show loss of bone and gum infection.
 But there are other factors that play a part in the onset and progression of gum disease for example men (56.4%) will be more affected than women (38.4%) and those who smoke have a higher risk too (64.2%).

-Other factors that can put the average Australian at risk of developing gum disease include diabetes, stress, AIDS, certain medications, and even female hormonal changes.
+Other factors that can put the average Australian at risk of developing gum disease include diabetes, stress, HIV, certain medications, and even female hormonal changes.
 Sometimes, it can even just be in your genes, since genetics play a main role in determining how the body will respond to a gum infection.

 What Causes Gum Disease to Develop?